By using this site, you agree to the Privacy Policy and Terms of Use.

 The Display

-Although iPhones differ in screen size, they all feature an OLED screen (Apple refers to it as a Super Retina XDR display) and employ ProMotion technology.
+Although iPhones differ in screen size, they all feature an OLED screen (Apple refers to it as a Super Retina XDR display).
+All of these devices, except for the iPhone 17e, employ ProMotion technology.
 This is the first time the non-Pro models have ProMotion, which is essentially a 120-Hz refresh rate.

-This has been a common feature on Android phones for a while, but it means your display refreshes 120 times per second rather than 60, like on the iPhone 16, so everything you do will feel smoother.
+A high refresh rate has been a common feature on Android phones for a while, but it means your display refreshes 120 times per second rather than 60, like on the iPhone 16, so everything you do will feel smoother.
 (We have a broader explainer here.)
-These are adaptive refresh rates that can drop as low as 1 Hz when there’s little activity on the screen, which is why the new iPhone 17 and iPhone Air now support the always-on display.
+These are adaptive refresh rates that can drop as low as 1 Hz when there’s little activity on the screen, which is why the iPhone 17 and iPhone Air now support the always-on display.
+That does mean that, yes, the iPhone 17e does not have the always-on display.

-Apple also says there’s a new Ceramic Shield 2 front glass that’s 3x more scratch-resistant than before, and a new anti-reflective coating to reduce glare.
-All of these screens can also hit up to 3,000 nits of peak brightness, meaning it’ll be easier to read your iPhone screen on sunny days.
+Apple also says there’s a new Ceramic Shield 2 front glass that’s three times more scratch-resistant than before, and a new antireflective coating to reduce glare.
+These screens can also hit up to 3,000 nits of peak brightness, meaning it’ll be easier to read your iPhone screen on sunny days, though the iPhone 17e caps it at 1,200 nits to hit that lower price.

 Sign Up For Daily Newsletter